tallaanusri/AI_Assisted_MixedSignalPhysicalDesign_Internship/README.md

 # Output :

 ChatGPT Output File :- [MixedSignalFlow_Overview](MixedSignalFlow_Overview/README.md)
-This alone will save hours Of time and It also Given the basic & Clear understanding of the overall **vsdmixedsignalflow** repository.
+studying this saved hours Of time and It also Given the basic & Clear understanding of the overall **vsdmixedsignalflow** repository.

 # Conclusion at Step 1:

-Actually Using AI in this Stage helped in saving the time as well as after reading the AI version of the repository,It became easy in understading all the things in repostary very well.Here,at this Stage AI done a great a job and It helps In learning the new Concepts easily even to beginner level Candidate.
+Actually Using AI in this Stage helped in saving the time as well as after reading the AI version of the repository,It became easy in understading all the things in  refrence repository very well.Here,at this Stage AI done a great job and It helps In learning the new Concepts easily even to a beginner level Candidate.

 ---
 ## Step 2 - Analysing about required input files: